tholonia/iching_cli/book/v2/markdown/hexagram_04.md

 ##### The Unseen Artist (Man vs. Self)
 ### *In the style of Haruki Murakami*

 #### In the quiet recesses of a painter's studio, Aiko sat surrounded by blank canvases, each whispering secrets of unformed worlds.
-The artist's journey began with the first stroke—a tentative swipe of cerulean blue against the virgin white.
+The artist's journey began with the first stroke, a tentative swipe of cerulean blue against the virgin white.
 Her heart hummed with the resonance of potential, yet a shadow of doubt hovered just beyond the reach of her brush.

 Aiko's world was a delicate weave of vibrancy and introspection.
 Her artistic visions danced between the realms of tangible strokes and ethereal dreams.
 In each line she painted, she sought the balance between the chaos of her mind and the serenity of her craft.
 She wove colors as an artisan would weave tapestries, with each thread holding the weight of her aspirations.